 Assembly Bill 70 proposes significant changes to the process of disclaiming parental rights in Wisconsin, particularly for parents of children under one year of age.
-The bill allows a mother, father, or alleged or presumed father to disclaim their parental rights in writing, using an affidavit, instead of requiring a court appearance.
-This affidavit must be notarized, witnessed, and include specific statements regarding the understanding of the consequences of terminating parental rights.
-The bill also stipulates that the affidavit can be executed by the father or alleged father before the child's birth, but not by the mother, and sets forth conditions under which the disclaimer can be revoked.
-Additionally, it mandates that counseling and legal counseling be offered to individuals disclaiming their parental rights at the agency's expense.
+The bill allows a mother, father, or alleged or presumed father to disclaim their parental rights in writing, using an affidavit, as an alternative to appearing in court.
+This affidavit must be witnessed and notarized, and it includes specific requirements such as a statement acknowledging the understanding of the consequences of terminating parental rights.
+The bill also stipulates that the affidavit can be executed by the father or alleged father before the child's birth, while the mother can only execute it after the child is born, within certain time limits.
+Additionally, the bill mandates that counseling and legal counseling be offered to individuals disclaiming their parental rights at the agency's expense.

 Statutes affected: